NHERI-SimCenter/BRAILS/docs/web/html/_sources/common/user_manual/modules/pytorchOccupancyClassifier.rst.txt

     occupancyClassifier = PytorchOccupancyClassifier(modelName='transformer_occupancy_v1', download=True,  imgDir='./occupancy_val/)

-    # train the base model for 5 epochs with an initial learning rate of 0.01.
+    # fine-tune the base model for 5 epochs with an initial learning rate of 0.001.

-    occupancyClassifier.train(lr=0.01, batch_size=64, epochs=5)
+    occupancyClassifier.fine_tuning(lr=0.01, batch_size=64, epochs=5)

 It is recommended to run the above example on a GPU machine.

 Please refer to https://github.com/rwightman/pytorch-image-models for supported models.
 You may need to first install timm via pip: pip install timm.
 Currently, BRAILS only provides pre-trained roof type model based on Transformer.